Tahakom-TDAL/AICITY2023_O-TDAL/README.md

   cd pytorchvideo
   pip install -e .
   ```
-3. To configure slowfast, obtain the **slowfast_train** from our repository and begin setting it up.
+3. To configure slowfast, obtain the **slowfast_Inference** from our repository and begin setting it up.
   ```bash
   cd slowfast_Inference
   python setup.py build develop